 It was a joyful shock to the system.
 After many years of being aware but not confident of my writing style, I had a sudden realisation during my last piece of coursework.
 In other words, for the first time I experienced the sensation of being totally at ease with the way I write and the stories I want to tell.

 But what had caused this sudden feeling?
 The answer was simple, and I’d like to share it so that you too may go forth in style.
 Your own unique style, that is.
 By the end of this article you will:

 In the same way that no two snowflakes are ever the same, so goes the way we write.
 Give a group of writers a story brief with exactly the same plot, characters and setting and I’ll bet you £100 that they’ll produce vastly different results.

 Why Do We Need to Develop Style?

-Although the last sentence in my previous post sounded super romantic and everything, it’s humbling to know that we’re not born knowing what this is, or even when we’ve been writing for a while.
+Although the last sentence in my previous post sounded super romantic, it’s humbling to know that we’re not born knowing what this is, even when we’ve been writing for a while.